sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(kebabCharacters).toEqual(["bilbo-baggins", "gandalf", "gollum"]) -->

-Here, the code is less verbose and easier to follow because half of the original code was managing the index variable, which obscured the actual task of the loop.
+This code is less verbose and easier to follow because half of the original code was managing the index variable, which obscured the actual task of the loop.

 Thanks to _arrow functions_, which are shorter and less cluttered then the old anonymous functions, we can simplify the code even further: